 John Witherspoon College

-This fall, John Witherspoon College will begin a new Monthly Tuition Program to help all students graduate debt-free.
+In the fall of 2019, John Witherspoon College began a new Monthly Tuition Program to help all students graduate debt-free.
 Annual tuition was reduced from $6,600 a year to $3,600 a year to give students a very affordable $300 monthly tuition payment, which includes most fees.

 John Witherspoon College does not accept federal funding.
 This is a deliberate choice so that we can remain independent from government control and avoid the “strings” that come attached with federal aid.
 With the new Monthly Tuition Program, students will not need a traditional “student loan” normally provided by colleges and universities that accept federal aid.
 Students “pay as they go” through college, without being encumbered with debt.
 JWC students can truly graduate debt-free—free to serve Christ however and wherever He leads.